 Frederick County is located in the northern section Maryland, it borders the southern border of Pennsylvania and the northeast border of Virginia.
 According to the 2010 census, there were 233,385 people living in Frederick County.
 As a part of the Washington Metropolitan Area, it is also recognized as Western Maryland.

 Frederick County is home to Catoctin Mountain Park, as well as Camp David, Fort Detrick, and a number of census designated areas including: Ballenger Creek, Braddock Heights, Clover Hill, Discovery-Spring Garden, Green Valley, Linganore-Bartonsville, and Urbana.
 With attractions such as the Schifferstadt Architectural Museum and the National Museum of Civil War Medicine, the area draws both visitors and people coming to live and work at Fort Detrick, as well as Frederick Memorial Healthcare System, Wells Fargo and Bechtel, among other corporations.
-If you have recently been arrested for a criminal offense in Frederick, Brunswick, or any of the unincorporated areas of Frederick County, you are urged to contact a Frederick County criminal defense attorney from The Law Offices of John R. Discavage, PA.
+If you have recently been arrested for a criminal offense in Frederick, Brunswick, or any of the unincorporated areas of Frederick County, you are urged to contact a Frederick County criminal defense attorney from The Law Office of John R. Discavage, P.A.

 There is no question that facing any criminal charges is a nerve-wracking experience to say the least.
 As someone who was recently arrested or that is the target of a pre-file investigation, you are probably very concerned about what the future might hold, and reasonably so.
 There are a number of state and federal laws that enumerate criminal offenses.
 Such laws address assault, driving under the influence of drugs or alcohol (DUI/DWI), domestic abuse (spousal abuse, child abuse, family abuse), drug charges (possession, cultivation, manufacturing, distribution, trafficking), as well as theft crimes (shoplifting, auto theft, burglary, and robbery etc.) and violent crimes.
 How a criminal act is penalized depends upon the defendant's criminal history, the nature of the crime and whether or not a weapon was used to commit the offense.